faveoled/porting-guide/debugging-tips.md

 ### lxc@android and phosh started but no output

-If phosh and lxc@android have started with udev rules in plcae but there is no output on the screen, it is possible that vndservicemanager is crashing.
+If phosh and lxc@android have started with udev rules in place but there is no output on the screen, it is possible that vndservicemanager is crashing.

 On some Halium 10 devices, a patched version of vndservicemanager might be used to have vndservicemanager start. a patched version of vndservicemanager can be found [here](https://github.com/droidian-devices/adaptation-droidian-starqlte/blob/droidian/usr/lib/droid-vendor-overlay/bin/vndservicemanager).